 For sample-based encodings producing one or more octets per sample, samples from different channels sampled at the same sampling instant are packed in consecutive octets.
-For example, for a two-channel encoding, the octet sequence is (left channel, first sample), (right channel, first sample), (left channel, second sample) ....
-For multi-octet encodings, octets are transmitted in network byte order (i.e. most significant octet first).
+For example, for a two-channel encoding, the octet sequence is (left channel, first sample), (right channel, first sample), (left channel, second sample), (right channel, second sample) For multi-octet encodings, octets are transmitted in network byte order (i.e. most significant octet first).